-As noted under Director Independence on page 14, the Company had an existing relationship with the law firm that Mr. Holland joined as a partner in 2008.
+As noted under Director Independence on page 14, the Company had a pre-existing relationship with the law firm that Mr. Holland joined as a partner in 2008 prior to Mr. Holland joining the firm.
 Most of the legal services provided by that law firm to the Company relate to regulatory matters for the Company's New Jersey subsidiaries and do not involve services by Mr. Holland.
 Because the legal services provided to the Company exceed \$120,000, the relationship between the Company and the law firm constitutes a related person transaction.
 Prior to nominating Mr. Holland for appointment to the Board of Directors, the Corporate Governance Committee reviewed the relationship between the Company and the law firm pursuant to the Company's Related Person Transaction Policy and concluded that the relationship was in the best interests of the Company since the attorneys performing most of that work had been handling regulatory matters for the Corporation's New Jersey subsidiary for several years prior to Mr. Holland joining the firm.